demisto/content/Packs/AzureSecurityCenter/README.md

 This collection method is more relevant in cases where the number of subscriptions is low, as each integration's instance refers to one subscription.

-For more information on how to configure this integration, please refer to the integration's docs:
+For more information on how to configure this integration, refer to the integration's docs:

 1. Navigate to **settings** &rarr; **Automation & Feed Integrations**.

 2. Search for **Microsoft Defender for Cloud**.